 - Do not touch or “borrow” the audio/visual equipment.
 You break it, you buy it.

 - Follow the Props and Weapons Policy.
 Don’t spar with or swing your props.
-You could hurt someone, and will be removed from the convention.

 - 18+ panels.
 There are certain events at Animazement designated as 18+.
 Attendees planning to go to these events must be at least 18 years old and obtain a wristband from the wristband booth PRIOR to the event.
 Current Picture identification is required to obtain your wristband; please do not use an expired I.D.
 We will NOT check identification at the door – no bracelet, no admittance.